School Waste Reduction

 - Arrange for pick-up of recyclables.

-- Subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.
+- Subscribe to an organic waste recycling service that may include mixed waste processing that specifically recycles organic waste.

 Other Related School Recycling & Sustainability Laws